Driven to solve medicine’s toughest problems. We are Serinus Bio.

 Co-Founder & CEO

-• Prior to founding Serinus, Max spent over 13 years at the intersection of medicine, biology and mathematics at top research institutions.
+Prior to founding Serinus, Max spent 15+ years at the intersection of medicine, biology, and mathematics at MIT, Harvard Medical School, University of Cambridge, and Brown University.
 He has devoted his career to developing novel tools and treatments for underserved patient populations.

-fun fact: Max began his medical journey by spending 5 years in the back of an ambulance.
+Fun fact: Max began his medical journey by spending 5 years working in the back of an ambulance.

-Adam received his PhD and MS in computer science from MIT, MSc in computer science and mathematics from the Weizmann Institute of Science, and dual major BSc in computer science and neuroscience from Bar-Ilan University.
+Adam received his PhD and MS in computer science from MIT, MSc in computer science and mathematics from the Weizmann Institute of Science, and graduated Summa Cuma Laude with dual majors in computer science and neuroscience from the Bar-Ilan University.

 Fun fact: before his academic trajectory Adam served as a Navy elite unit team commander.